← Back to 史記

 使 宿 西使

 In the fourteenth year, Qin suffered famine and requested grain from Jin.
 The lord of Jin consulted his ministers about it.
 Guo She said: 'Attack them because of their hunger.
 We can achieve great merit.'
 The lord of Jin followed this advice.
 In the fifteenth year, he raised troops to attack Qin.
 Duke Mu dispatched troops, had Pi Bao lead them, and personally went to attack.
-On the Ren Xu day of the ninth month, he joined battle with Duke Hui of Jin (Yi Wu) on Han lands.
-The lord of Jin abandoned his army and contended with Qin for advantage.
-On returning, his horse was weary.
-Duke Mu galloped after him with his banner men, but could not capture the lord of Jin.
+On the renxu day of the ninth month, he joined battle with Duke Hui of Jin (Yiwu) on Han lands.
+The lord of Jin abandoned his army and raced Qin for the advantage.
+On returning, his horse was exhausted.
+Duke Mu galloped after him with his subordinates, but could not capture the lord of Jin.
 Instead, he was surrounded by the Jin army.
 Jin attacked Duke Mu, wounding him.
-Then three hundred men from below Qi who ate fine horses galloped and braved the Jin army.
-The Jin army broke the siege, rescuing Duke Mu and instead capturing the lord of Jin alive.
+Then three hundred men of Qixia who had eaten fine horses galloped and braved the Jin army.
+The Jin army broke the siege, rescuing Duke Mu and capturing the lord of Jin alive instead.
 Initially, Duke Mu had lost some fine horses.
-Three hundred or so rustic people from below Qi had found and eaten them.
+More than three hundred rustic people of Qixia had found and eaten them together.
 Officials pursued and caught them, intending to punish them.
 Duke Mu said: 'A nobleman does not harm people over livestock.
 I have heard that eating fine horse meat without drinking wine harms people.'
 He then bestowed wine upon all of them and pardoned them.
 When these three hundred men heard Qin was attacking Jin, they all sought to follow.
 They followed and saw Duke Mu in distress, so they all pushed forward with spears, contending to die, to repay the kindness of eating the horses.
 Duke Mu then captured the lord of Jin and returned.
-He ordered preparations in the state and rested at Qi, intending to sacrifice the lord of Jin to the Supreme Lord.
+He issued an order throughout the state, saying: 'Prepare lodging for me; I will sacrifice the lord of Jin to the Lord on High.'
 When the Zhou Son of Heaven heard this, he said: 'Jin is of the same surname as I.' He interceded for the lord of Jin.
-Yi Wu's elder sister was also Duke Mu's wife.
-When the wife heard this, she donned mourning clothes and hemp sandals, going barefoot, saying: 'My brothers cannot save each other.
+Yiwu's elder sister was also Duke Mu's wife.
+When she heard this, she donned mourning clothes and hemp sandals, went barefoot, and said: 'My brothers cannot help one another.
 This disgraces your lordship's command.'
 Duke Mu said: 'I obtained the lord of Jin as merit, but now the Son of Heaven intercedes for him.
 This worries my wife.'
 He then made an alliance with the lord of Jin and permitted his return.
 He changed his lodging to the upper quarters and presented him with seven sets of sacrificial animals.
-In the eleventh month, he returned Duke Yi Wu of Jin.
-Yi Wu offered his lands west of the river and sent his crown prince Yu as hostage in Qin.
+In the eleventh month, he returned Duke Yiwu of Jin.
+Yiwu offered his lands west of the river and sent his crown prince Yu as hostage in Qin.
 Qin married a daughter of the clan to Yu as wife.
 At this time, Qin's lands extended east to the Yellow River.

 26